Walmart: Initiatives

 In 2015, Walmart began testing a free grocery pickup service, allowing customers to select products online and choose their pickup time.
 At the store, a Walmart employee loads the groceries into the customer's car.
 As of 17 December 2017, the service is available in 39 U.S. states.

-In May 2016, Walmart announced a change to ShippingPass, its three-day shipping service, and that it will move from a three-day delivery to two-day delivery to remain competitive with Amazon.
+In May 2016, Walmart announced a change to ShippingPass, its three-day shipping service, and that it would move from a three-day delivery to two-day delivery to remain competitive with Amazon.
 Walmart priced it at 49 dollars per year, compared to Amazon Prime's 99-dollar-per-year price.

-In June 2016, Walmart and Sam's Club announced that they would begin testing a last-mile grocery delivery that used services including Uber, Lyft, and Deliv, to bring customers' orders to their homes.
+In June 2016, Walmart and Sam's Club announced that it would begin testing a last-mile grocery delivery that used services including Uber, Lyft, and Deliv, to bring customers' orders to their homes.
 Walmart customers would be able to shop using the company's online grocery service at grocery.walmart.com, then request delivery at checkout for a small fee.
 The first tests were planned to go live in Denver and Phoenix.
-Walmart announced on March 14, 2018, that it would expand online delivery to 100 metropolitan regions in the United States, the equivalent of 40 percent of households, by the end of the year of 2018.
+Walmart announced on March 14, 2018, that it would expand online delivery to 100 metropolitan regions in the United States, the equivalent of 40% of households, by the end of the year of 2018.

 Walmart's Winemakers Selection private label wine was introduced in June 2018 in about 1,100 stores.
 The wine, from domestic and international sources, was described by Washington Post food and wine columnist Dave McIntyre as notably good for the inexpensive ($11 to $16 per bottle) price level.

 The Walmart+ logo used until 2025.

 The Walmart+ logo used since 2025.

 In October 2019, Walmart announced that customers in 2,000 locations in 29 states can use the grocery pickup service for their adult beverage purchases.
 Walmart will also deliver adult beverages from nearly 200 stores across California and Florida.

-In February 2020, Walmart announced a new membership program called, "Walmart+" to better compete with Amazon Prime.
+In February 2020, Walmart announced a new membership program called "Walmart+" to better compete with Amazon Prime.
 The news came shortly after Walmart announced the discontinuation of its personal shopping service, Jetblack.